 During the opening of the carcase, the flare fat is loosened.
-Before weighing, the flare fat is extracted and remnants are trimmed off.
+Before weighing, the flare fat is extracted and remnants are trimmed off or removed with a steam suction apparatus.

 Danish legislation allows the removal of brain, spinal cord, and flare fat from the carcase before weighing.